 The details of the junctions and fabrication procedures are here.

-In the second half of 2010, I did some more work on these devices
+In the second half of 2010, I did a seedling project on these

-with an aerospace client, for use as infrared pixels, and I expect
+devices with an aerospace client, for use as infrared pixels, and I

 Mode field of the silicon

 wide ends of the antenna arms in the